 6. What is an independent contractor agreement, and do I need one?

-An independent contractor agreement is basically the contract between you and the client that defines the work project, parameters of quality, deadlines, payment amount and methods to resolve any disputes.
-Essentially, it a commercial, business to business agreement that is legally enforceable in the event of a dispute.
+An independent contractor agreement is a contract between you and the client that defines the work project, parameters of quality, deadlines, payment amount and methods to resolve any disputes.
+Essentially, it is a commercial, business to the business agreement that is legally enforceable in the event of a dispute.

 With new clients, it is a good idea to insist on a formal written agreement to avoid any misunderstanding.
 This also signals to the client that you take your work seriously and are prepared to approach the job as a professional.
 Freelancers can encounter problems or delays with payment, especially if the client is not satisfied and an agreement can help avoid this type of issue.

 If you have an existing long-term relationship with a client, you may not need an agreement for every project offered, but at a minimum you should confirm the details in an email to make sure the job is understood completely.
 In particular, you will want to include the payment amount, project specifics and deadlines.

 7. Are there benefits to being an independent contractor?

 There are many benefits and advantages to being a contractor, (link is external)including:

 - Ability to direct and manage your own work load and schedule

 - Flexible hours and project selection